openworm/Newsletter/August2022.md

 <p align="center"><img src="https://github.com/openworm/Blender2NeuroML/raw/master/images/ADAL.png" height="300"/></p>
 <p align="center"><sup><i>Figure showing images of a single cell (<a href="https://www.wormatlas.org/neurons/Individual%20Neurons/ADAframeset.html">ADAL</a>) taken from the original
-<a href="https://github.com/openworm/Blender2NeuroML/blob/master/src/Data/Virtual_Worm_March_2011.blend">3D Blender file</a> on the left, and the corresponding image of the cell in
+<a href="https://github.com/openworm/Blender2NeuroML/blob/master/src/Data/Virtual_Worm_March_2011.blend">3D Blender file</a> (from the
+<a href="http://caltech.wormbase.org/virtualworm">Virtual Worm Project</a>) on the left, and the corresponding image of the cell in
-<a href="https://docs.neuroml.org/Userdocs/NeuroMLv2.html">NeuroML 2</a> format on the right.
+<a href="https://docs.neuroml.org/Userdocs/NeuroMLv2.html">NeuroML 2</a> format on the right (which is being used in our
+<a href="https://github.com/openworm/c302">biophysical model of the worm nervous system</a>).
 See
 <a href="src/NeuroMLImages/README.md">here</a> for more examples.</i></sup></p>

 More Studentships will be offered to the community in late 2022.